scratchfoundation/scratch-link/Documentation/BluetoothLE.md

 }
 ```

-The Scratch Extension is not required to enumerate a peripheral's services; the SDM shall not change the list of
+The Scratch Extension is not required to enumerate a peripheral's services; Scratch Link shall not change the list of
 allowed services based on whether or not the Scratch Extension has requested enumeration.

 #### Enumerating Service Characteristics

 The Scratch Extension may query the list of characteristics available on an allowed service by sending a
-"getCharacteristics" **request** to the SDM:
+"getCharacteristics" **request** to Scratch Link:
 ```json5
 {
   "jsonrpc": "2.0",                // JSON-RPC version indicator